 We have many customers who develop their web content using Wordpress, Weebly, Wix, Webflow, and more.
 And customers who build web applications to deploy as web apps using Microsoft .NET and SharePoint, Salesforce Lightning, Bubble.io.

-All of the changes made to your website will be reflected in your app.
-Our apps obey the same cache headers that a browser will, which are set by your web server.
-If you are experiencing trouble seeing your updated website reflected in your app, we list some potential solutions here.
+All changes made to your website will be reflected immediately in your app similarly to how they are reflected immediately in a standard mobile browser.
+Native apps built using GoNative obey the same cache headers as a standard browser.
+If you are experiencing delays seeing your updated website reflected in your app verify the cache headers that are being sent by your web server and review potential solutions here.

 Apps built using GoNative are much more than a wrapper app.
 The GoNative platform allows you to build an app with advanced native functionality and features.
 You can add native navigation menus, native push notifications (with OneSignal and other push providers), and incorporate our premium native plugins such as Face ID / Touch ID Biometric authentication, Social Login, QR/Barcode scanner, In-App Purchases, and much more.